 Bike Room at Wiehle Station

-Fairfax Co Parkway trail to be repaired—VDOT will begin repair of the Parkway trail this March.
+Fairfax Co Parkway trail being repaired—VDOT began repair of the Parkway trail this April.
 According to the project website the "project will improve the pedestrian/bicycle trail adjacent to Fairfax County Parkway between Leesburg Pike (Route 7) and Lee Highway (Route 29).
 The current condition of the trail has rough surfaces, potholes and large cracks.
 The repairs will improve safety, rideability and durability of the trail.
 The width of the trail will remain the same.
 Construction activities include asphalt patching, crack sealing and ADA ramp repair/installation."

 Funding for bike projects approved by Fairfax County Board of Supervisors—At their meeting on Tuesday the Fairfax County Board of Supervisors approved approximately $40 million in funding for bike projects over six years as part of a major 6-year transportation funding package.
 The bike funding is approximately $7 million/year.
 This is a significant increase in funding from previous years although only a small portion (3%) of the nearly $1.3 billion in total transportation funding.
 There was also significant funding for bike projects that will be included in many of the road projects that were part of the package.
 Most of the Bicycle/Pedestrian projects are sidewalks that could be used by some cyclists.